Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 Sample project for migration tool code remediation that manages assets in cloud storage.

 ## Current Infrastructure
-The project currently uses the following infrastructure, in [`main`](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/main/asset-manager) branch:
+The project currently uses the following infrastructure, in [`source`](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/source/asset-manager) branch, which is the original project before being migrated to Azure service:
 * AWS S3 for image storage, using password-based authentication (access key/secret key)
 * RabbitMQ for message queuing, using password-based authentication
 * PostgreSQL database for metadata storage, using password-based authentication